jaffadog/signalk-daily-gpx-plugin/README.md

 ### GPS Position Source

 If there are multiple sources of **navigation.position**, then specify which one we should use.
-If left blank, all will be used - which may lead to duplicate points, or less time that the specified interval between points.
+If left blank, all will be used - which may lead to duplicate points in the track, or less time than the specified interval between points.
 If you have multiple sources of **navigation.position** being reported in SignalK, you should configure **Source Priorities** in SignalK to filter out the duplicate/extraneous source(s).

 ### Time Interval